Sustainability & Stewardship: Green Practices at our Algonquin Park Home

 - All taps, showers, and toilets on site are low-flow

-- Lake water is pumped exclusively for irrigating gardens in summer months
+- Lake water is pumped exclusively for irrigating gardens in summer months (never used as drinking water).

 Accommodation-specific systems include: